SakuraComputing/poc-laterooms/README.md

 Jest
 Enzyme

 The application is very simple one and I have tried to demonstrate what I could do quickly but well within the desired time.
+I have tried to lay the project out in an intuitive way so that other developers could find things quickly.

 ## Quickstart